Convex body domination for the commutator of vector valued operators with multiple matrix-valued symbols: Main Results

 \subsection{Quantitative weighted estimates}

 Convex body domination results, much like sparse domination ones, can be employed to obtain estimates for those operators that admit them.
-For example, in Theorem 1 in \cite{muller-rr}, the authors obtain a weighted strong type estimate for rough singular integral operators in the vector setting by means of the integral convex body domination result we discussed earlier.
-Such a reasoning can be adapted to study the strong type boundedness of the commutator of vector-valued rough singular integrals in the two-weight setting, which is another one of the results that we present in this paper.
+For example, in Theorem 1 in \cite{muller-rr}, the authors obtain a weighted strong-type estimate for rough singular integral operators in the vector setting by means of the integral convex body domination result we discussed earlier.
+Such a reasoning can be adapted to study the strong-type boundedness of the commutator of vector-valued rough singular integrals in the two-weight setting, which is another one of the results that we present in this paper.

 \begin{theorem} If $\Omega\in L^{\infty}(\mathbb{S}^{d-1})$, $\int_{\mathbb{S}^{d-1}}\Omega=0$, $T=T_{\Omega}$, $1<p<\infty$, $\vec{B}$ is a vector of locally integrable matrix functions, and $U\in A_{p,\infty}^{sc}$, $V^{-\frac{p'}{p}}\in A_{p',\infty}^{sc}$, $(U,V)\in A_p$,